-Eating healthy isn’t just about what’s on your plate—it’s about how, when, and why you eat.
-Developing better habits around food can have a major impact on your energy, mood, digestion, and even your relationship with eating.
-These aren’t fads or strict rules, but practical strategies that real people use every day to feel better and live well.
+Eating healthy isn’t just about the WHAT, it’s about how, when, why and of course how much you eat.
+Developing better habits around food has a major effect on energy, mood, digestion, and self-image.
+These aren’t fads or strict rules, but practical strategies that you can use every day to feel better and live well.

-Here are 10 meaningful and realistic ways to improve how you eat—starting today.
+Here are 10 meaningful and realistic ways to improve your diet without having to starve yourself.

 1. Check in with your hunger first